bvanhoewijk/AoC2024/README.md

 ## Day 09:
 - Part1: Disk defragmenting single digits
 - Part2: Disk defragmenting complete files.
 This one took me quite some time to get the pointers correct.
+- [ ] I borked the commits of day09 part2.
+Fix later.

 ## Day 08
 - Part 1: Tower locations along an axis in a grid.